 Ākonga are expected to have:

 It is an expectation that ākonga are familiar with Microsoft applications such as Word, Powerpoint and Excel.
-The Enrolled Nursing programme has online components so learners will require access to a computer with broadband connection.
+The Bachelor of Nursing has online components so learners will require access to a computer with broadband connection.
 All ākonga will be able to download Office 365 for free, you will not need to purchase Microsoft Office.

 The recommended ākonga laptop operating systems for the 2023/2024 Academic Year: